 Multicultural Academic Council Mentoring Program

 The MAC (Multicultural Academic Council) Mentoring Program is a collaboration of MAC and the Graduate School Office of Inclusion & Student Engagement.
-MAC is a graduate student organization focused on ensuring that doctoral students, especially those from backgrounds historically underrepresented in academia, can connect with peer mentors and develop positive strategies for excelling academically and personally throughout their graduate career and beyond.
+MAC is a graduate student organization focused on ensuring that doctoral students, especially those from backgrounds historically excluded and underrepresented in academia, can connect with peer mentors and develop positive strategies for excelling academically and personally throughout their graduate career and beyond.

-MAC invites doctoral students going into their third year or beyond, and postdoctoral fellows and associates, to apply to serve as peer mentors to support the success and professional development of first year doctoral students.
+MAC invites doctoral students going into their second year or beyond, and postdoctoral fellows and associates, to apply to serve as peer mentors to support the success and professional development of first year doctoral students.

 - Currently-enrolled, full-time doctoral student or employed postdoctoral fellow/associate